JavaScript promises

 A promise takes a function as its argument with two parameters -

-resolve
+resolve and reject.

 These two parameters determine the outcome of the promise.